Jeanne Guyon: Career

-Already during her marriage, Guyon retained belief in God's perfect plan, fiercly believing that she would be blessed in suffering.
+Already during her marriage, Guyon retained belief in God's perfect plan, fiercely believing that she would be blessed in suffering.
 This became true especially after being introduced to mysticism by Fr.
-François La Combe, the superior of the Barnabite house in Thonon in Savoy.
-After her husband's death, Madame Guyon initially lived quietly as a wealthy widow in Montargis, before re-established contact to François La Combe in 1679.
+François Lacombe, the superior of the Barnabite house in Thonon in Savoy.
+After her husband's death, Madame Guyon initially lived quietly as a wealthy widow in Montargis, before re-establishing contact with François Lacombe in 1679.

-After three mystical experiences, Madame Guyon felt herself drawn to Geneva.
-The Bishop of Geneva, Jean d’Arenthon d’Alex, persuaded her to use her money to set up a house for “new Catholics” in Gex, in Savoy, as part of broader plans to convert Protestants in the region.
+After three mystical experiences, Madame Guyon felt drawn to Geneva.
+The Bishop of Geneva, Jean d’Arenthon d’Alex, persuaded her to use her money to set up a house for "new Catholics" in Gex, in Savoy, as part of broader plans to convert Protestants in the region.
 In July 1680, Madame Guyon left Montargis with her young daughter and travelled to Gex.

-The project was problematic, however, and Madame Guyon clashed with the sisters who were in charge of the house.
-The Bishop of Geneva sent Father La Combe to intervene.
-At this point, Guyon introduced La Combe to a mysticism of interiority.
+The project was problematic, however, and Guyon clashed with the sisters who were in charge of the house.
+The Bishop of Geneva sent Father Lacombe to intervene.
+At this point, Guyon introduced Lacombe to a mysticism of interiority.
 While her daughter was in an Ursuline convent in Thonon as a pensioner, Madame Guyon continued in Gex, experiencing illness and great difficulties, including opposition from her family.
 She gave over guardianship of her two sons to her mother-in-law and took leave of her personal possessions, although keeping a sizeable annuity for herself.

-Because of Madame Guyon's ideas on mysticism, the Bishop of Geneva, who had at first viewed her coming with pleasure, asked her to leave his diocese, and at the same time he expelled Father Lacombe, who then went to Vercelli.
+Because of Guyon's ideas on mysticism, the Bishop of Geneva, who had at first viewed her coming with pleasure, asked her to leave his diocese, and at the same time he expelled Father Lacombe, who then went to Vercelli.